 The near-absence of any such sales figures at this early stage – particularly in the kinds of locations typically of interest to large retailers – makes this modelling task almost impossible.
 Furthermore, customers’ attitudes to how, where and when to charge will be changing as new service delivery approaches come to market.

-We at Informed Sources believe that instead of building detailed models at this point, retailers would be better served directing their focus to the present and future
+We at Informed Sources believe that instead of building detailed models at this point, retailers would be better served directing their focus to the present and future personas of the consumers they are trying to attract to their sites.

 Is your target persona the time-poor businessperson, the stay-at-home child carer or the retiree?
 As each could call at any location at any time, retailers need to carefully consider who is the preferred or most common market persona for your charging station.
 Alternatively, investors should look for sites where the overlap of personas best ensures EV Charging success.